Skip to main content

 #Packing List

-• Light layers — t-shirts plus a light jacket for evenings
+• Light layers: t-shirts plus a light jacket or pullover for evenings on the water

-• Sunglasses and sunscreen — May UV is stronger than expected
+• Sunglasses and high-SPF sunscreen, since May UV is stronger than expected

 #Budget & Costs